 Anxiety is only one part of your life.
 It can be a helpful signal and enhance your life.
 But it is a problem when it begins to rule your decisions in life.
 Start dealing with your anxiety now!
 Read more here about different techniques you can use to overcome anxiety.

 Some people with anxiety conditions are too anxious to even get started tackling their anxiety and may benefit from medication to help lower their anxiety first.
 Speak with your doctor if you think you may need medication to help your anxiety. ( Here is a piece I wrote about benzodiazepines as a treatment for anxiety)

 Unfortunately, even if the medication works, the anxious associations and avoidance patterns have already been ingrained.
 We can lower the powerful drive of your anxiety with medication but cannot break habits.
+Medication is only one part of treatment for anxiety.
 Worrying becomes a habit when you do it for years and avoidance will remain if it isn’t directly challenged.

 As anxiety begins to decrease, continue to push yourself forward to do the things that make you anxious.
-This is the way to recover fully.
+This is the way to recover fully and stop anxiety from controlling you.
 Once you stop being ruled by anxiety, keep anxiety in check by practicing the skills you have learned.